 |ANAT 6990||Dissertation Research (taken over multiple semesters)||12|

-For a concentration in Neurobiology, students must conduct dissertation research in neurobiology and are required to complete at least 7 hours from the following courses:
+For a concentration in Neurobiology, students must conduct dissertation research in neurobiology and are required to complete at least 7 credits from the following courses:

 Qualifying Examination and Defense